 Total Nail Avulsion (TNA)

-The second most common surgical procedure we perform for ingrown toe nails is called a Total Nail Avulsion.
+The second most common surgical procedure we perform for ingrown toenails or thickened toenails is called a Total Nail Avulsion.

 Unlike a Partial Nail Avulsion, a TNA removes the whole nail base before the nail matrix is destroyed with Phenol.